LizMarlowe-byte/Tech-writing-portfolio/README.md

 > _**Note:** Due to the proprietary nature of my work as a Senior Content Developer, I cannot share the actual documentation I developed for my current or previous employers.
 Therefore, all samples in this portfolio are based on real open-source, commercial, or fictional products, designed to showcase my writing style, structure, and content development skills._

 ### 📚 [User Guides](../../wiki/User-Guides)
-- [Docmost User Guide](../../wiki/Docmost-User-Guide): Comprehensive guide for end users of a collaborative wiki platform, showcasing clear task-based instructions and intuitive navigation.
+- [Docmost User Guide](../../wiki/Docmost-User-Guide): Comprehensive guide for end users that describes a collaborative wiki platform, showcasing clear task-based instructions and intuitive navigation.
 - [Taiga User Guide](../../wiki/Taiga-User-Guide): Agile project management tool guide designed for project managers, emphasizing usability and workflow clarity.

 ### 🔗 [API Guides](../../wiki/API-Docs)